Kevin S. Law

 Previously, Mr. Law was President and CEO of the Long Island Power Authority (LIPA), the 2nd largest public utility in the country with over 1.1 million customers.
 Prior to his approval as President and CEO, Mr. Law served as a LIPA Trustee and was appointed by Governor Eliot Spitzer as Chairman of its Board beginning in January 2007.

-Mr. Law demonstrated leadership in the areas of energy efficiency and renewable energy by launching Efficiency Long Island, the largest energy efficiency program for any public utility in the country, by procuring a 50MW solar energy project which will be the largest solar project in New York State, by introducing “smart meters” on Long Island (the prelude to a smart grid) his efforts helped lay the foundation for a clean energy economy on Long Island.
-As Chief Executive Officer, Law oversaw an $11 billion company with a $4 billion annual operating budget.
-He brought rates down to a 5 year low and secured LIPA’s first bond rating increase.
+Mr. Law demonstrated leadership in the areas of energy efficiency and renewable energy by launching the largest energy efficiency program for any public utility in the country, by procuring the largest solar energy project in New York State and by introducing “smart meters” to the region.
+His efforts at LIPA helped lay the foundation for a clean energy economy on Long Island.
+As Chief Executive Officer, Law oversaw a $10 billion company with a $4 billion annual operating budget.
+He brought rates down to a five year low and secured LIPA’s first ever bond rating increase.

-Previously, Mr. Law served as Chief Deputy County Executive and General Counsel for Suffolk County, New York, which is the ninth largest county in the country with a population of 1.4 million people.
-In this capacity, Mr. Law had direct oversight of all county departments consisting of over 12,000 employees and a $2.7 billion budget.
+Previously, Mr. Law served as Chief Deputy County Executive for Suffolk County, New York, which is the ninth largest county in the country with a population of 1.4 million people.
+In this capacity, Mr. Law had oversight of all county departments consisting of 12,000 employees and a $2.7 billion budget.

-Prior to his tenure in Suffolk County, Mr. Law was the Managing Partner of the Long Island office of Nixon Peabody LLP, an international law firm with over eight hundred attorneys.
-Mr. Law focused his practice in matters relating to all facets of environmental and energy law (where he worked on many of the largest energy projects on Long Island) land-use, real estate, municipal litigation and representation of clients before federal, state and local agencies.
+Prior to his tenure in Suffolk County, Mr. Law was the Managing Partner of the Long Island office of Nixon Peabody LLP, an international law firm.
+As a member of the firm’s Energy and Environment Practice Group, Mr. Law represented national energy companies and focused his practice in matters relating to all facets of environmental and energy law, land-use, real estate, municipal litigation and representation of high net worth clients before federal, state and local agencies.

-Mr. Law received an Associate of Arts from Suffolk County Community College; a Bachelor of Arts from SUNY, Stony Brook University; a Master of Science from the Graduate School of Urban Affairs and Planning at CUNY, Hunter College; and his Juris Doctor from St. John’s University School of Law.
+Mr. Law received an Associate of Arts from Suffolk County Community College; a Bachelor of Arts from SUNY, Stony Brook University; a Master of Science from the Graduate School of Urban Affairs and Planning at CUNY, Hunter College; a Juris Doctor from St. John’s University School of Law; and most recently completed a Leadership Program at the John F. Kennedy School of Government at Harvard University.
+He is admitted to the Bar of the State of New York and before the U.S. Supreme Court and the U.S. District Courts for the Southern and Eastern Districts of New York.